ulixee/platform/datastore/docs/basics/extractor.md

 - run `function`(context: [ExtractorContext](./extractor-context.md)): `Promise<schema['output]>`.
 A function that contains your script to run.
 The parameter is a [ExtractorContext](./extractor-context.md) that provides access to [Input](./input.md) and [Output](./output.md)
 - schema `IExtractorSchema`.
 Optional [schema](../advanced/extractor-schemas.md) defining the type-checked input and output parameters for the function.
 - basePrice `number`.
-Optional price that this query costs.
+Optional price per access.
+It's called "base price" because a query might join multiple data entities.
 - name `string`.
 Optional name for this function, primarily used only if defining a Extractor outside a Datastore.
+- description `string`.
+Optional description for this function, primarily for documentation website.

 The second argument is a list of zero or more plugins.